mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/settings_menu.rst

 ------------

 Show Dockers
     Determines whether or not the dockers are visible.
 This is a nice aid to cleaning up the interface and removing unnecessary "eye-ball clutter" when you are painting.
 If you've got your brush and you know you're just going to be painting for awhile why not flip the dockers off?
 You'd be amazed what a difference it makes while you're working.
 However, if you know you're swapping out tools or working with layer or any of the other myriad things Krita lets you do then there's no point getting caught up in flipping the docks on and off.
-Use you time wisely!
+Use your time wisely!

  .. tip::